HsiaoChuHao/SQL_project_learning_chanllege_FCMG/README.md

-# SQL project and Challenge from codebasic
+# SQL project and Challenge
-Codebasic Atliq Hardwares sales and supply chain SQL projects
+This project is related Hardware manufactures FCMG sales and supply chain SQL projects

-This repository serves as data table and metrics preparation for analysis "SQL Beginner to Advanced For Data Professionals" course and the challenge of Codebasic
+## Problem statement
+AtliQ Hardware manufactures and distributes computer peripherals, including networking devices, laptops, and mouse..., to a global market (APAC,EU,NA,LATAM).
+The company supplies products to retailers, e-commerce platforms, and distributors.
+Additionally, AtliQ has its own retail channels, such as AtliQ Exclusive and AtliQ E-store.
+The company aims to gain deeper sales insights and make accurate data-driven decisions through data analysis techniques.

-## 📚 Contents
+## 📚 2 parts in this SQL Repository

 - [SQL learning project](SQL_learning_project/README.md)
 - [SQL challenge FCMG](SQL_challenge_FCMG/README.md)